KhalkarYash/AlarmClock/README.md

 ﻿# AlarmClock

 An interactive **Alarm Clock** built with JavaScript, designed to help you manage your time effectively.
-Whether you're looking for a simple alarm or want to experiment with JavaScript, this project has you covered!
+Whether you're looking for a simple alarm or want to experiment with JavaScript, you can work in here!

 ---